Ansh-Kushwaha/weather/README.md

 Before running the CLI Weather App, you need to have the following:

 - Go (Golang) installed on your system.
-- An API key from OpenWeatherMap.
+- An API key from Weather API.
 You can sign up for a free API key at [Weather API](https://www.weatherapi.com/).

 ## Installation